+Homework assignments (20%)

-Homework assignments (60%): There will be (almost) biweekly homework assignments.
+- There will be one homework assignment almost every week.
 Practicing is the best way to absorb the materials covered in lectures.
-Collaboration and discussion for homework assignments are allowed, but you must write down the solutions on your own and submit your own copy.

-- Midterm exam (20%): October 12 Tuesday.
-In class. - Final exam (20%): Take-home. - No collaboration or discussion are allowed for the midterm and final exams.
-You may use your notes, textbooks, assignments, documents posted on Canvas, but nothing else.
-No late assignments or exams will be accepted except for university approved excuses.
-Deadlines and detailed instructions will be included in the problem sheet of each assignment and exam. - For the final semester grade, students who get 90-100 of points will be an A, 80-90 of points will be a B, 70-80 of points will be a C, 60-70 of points will be a D, and an F for otherwise. - Grades record will be frequently updated at the course website at Canvas.
-You are required to frequently check the correctness of the grades record posted there.
-Requests for record correction or regrading for any question in assignments should be made by the end of the lecture after it is returned.
+Collaboration and discussion for homework assignments are allowed, but you must write down the solutions on your own and submit your own copy. - No late assignment will be accepted except for university approved excuses.
+Deadline and detailed instructions will be included in the problem sheet of each assignment. - Only the best 10 grades among the assignments will be counted toward the final semester grade. - Each assignment contains two types of questions: "required submission questions" and "suggested practice".
+For each assignment, all or some questions of "required submission questions" will be chosen, and only those chosen problems will be graded.
+The grade of those chosen problems is the grade of this assignment.
+We will announce which problems are chosen after the grading is complete. - The solutions of all "required submission questions" will be posted at the course website at Canvas.

+All homework must be submitted to Gradescope.
+No paper submission or email submission will be accepted unless you obtain an extra permission.

+2 midterm exams (50%: 25% for each midterm exam).

+- Exam time: Lecture time (11:10am-12:25pm) on October 4 Tuesday, and November 17 Thursday. - No collaboration or discussion are allowed for exams. - No make-up exam will be given unless you have university approved excuses and submit related documents in accordance Student Rules and Late Work Policy stated below. - More details will be given when the date approaches.

+Final exam (30%)

+- Exam time: December 9 Friday, 3:00pm-5:00pm (official final exam schedule). - No collaboration or discussion are allowed for exams. - No make-up exam will be given unless you have university approved excuses and submit related documents in accordance Student Rules and Late Work Policy stated below. - More details will be given when the date approaches.

+For the final semester grade, students who get 90%-100% of points will be an A, 80%-90% of points will be a B, 70%-80% of points will be a C, 60%-70% of points will be a D, and an F for otherwise.

+Grades record will be frequently updated at the course website at Canvas.
+You are required to frequently check the correctness of the grade record posted there.
+Requests for record correction or regrading for any question in assignments should be made within one week after the grading is complete.
 The deadline for requesting regrading midterm or final exams will be announced when the grading is complete.

-Graded Attendance - Attending lectures is expected.
-See Student Rule 7 (https://student-rules.tamu.edu/rule07/).
+Graded Class Participation - Attending lectures is expected.
+See Student Rule 7.